-GCC utilizes an established process to assess the use of its facilities for appropriateness and functionality.
-Prior to the construction of a building, feasibility studies and other data are reviewed and discussed by the deans, the vice presidents and the president to determine the building's need, purpose, and functionality.
-Discussions continue with various other groups to include faculty, department chairpersons, a key member and representative from the program's Advisory Committee, the architect, alumni and the Office of Planning and Development.
+Guam Community College utilizes an established process to assess the use of its facilities.
+The College periodically assesses the use of its building facilities for appropriateness and functionality.
+Prior to the construction of a building, feasibility studies and other data are reviewed and discussed by the Deans, the Vice Presidents and the President to determine the building's need, purpose, and functionality.
+Discussions continue with various other groups to include faculty, Department Chairpersons, a key member and representative from the program's Advisory Committee, the architect, alumni and the Office of Planning and Development.
 When the decision to construct a building is finalized, a funding source is identified.

-During the construction phase and until the building is turned over to GCC, Construction coordination meetings are conducted and are well attended by various representatives which include the contractor, architectural and engineering firm, and GCC personnel such as the deans and various academic department chairpersons, the P&D personnel, the MIS personnel, the EH&S Administrator, and Materials Management.
+During the construction phase and until the building is turned over to GCC, Construction Coordination meetings are conducted and are well attended by various representatives which include the contractor, architectural and engineering firm, and GCC personnel such as the Deans and various academic Department Chairpersons, the P&D personnel, the MIS personnel, the EH&S Administrator, and Materials Management.

 The evaluation occurs at regular periods through the Advisory Committees (Automotive Technology, Business & Visual Communications, Construction Trades, Criminal Justice & Social Sciences, Education, Nursing & Allied Health, Tourism & Hospitality, Assessment & Counseling and Technology), as they are accountable for identifying program requirements such as industry standards, facility, and other pertinent information.
 The Advisory Committee members include GCC faculty and key personnel representing the business, labor, and professional organizations who are experts in their fields.
 These individuals have expertise in the skills and competencies needed for specific occupations.
 Committee activities focus on reviewing programs, providing recommendations, and assisting students and faculty.
 Advisory Committees assist the College in ensuring that a given program is relevant to the community, addresses current industry standards and workforce needs, and has appropriate resources to support high quality student outcomes.
-The committees also review and recommend improvements in equipment and facility in response to updates in program curricula or to support newly developed programs.
-They support constructive changes within a program, generate new ideas, and serve as advocates for quality career and technical education.317
+The Committees also review and recommend improvements in equipment and facility in response to updates in program curricula or to support newly developed programs.
+They support constructive changes within a program, generate new ideas, and serve as advocates for quality career and technical education.215 master plan to keep pace with institutional growth projections and priorities.
+The process would involve review and recommend facility and/or equipment improvements.
+Strategies to be employed are first, to review the facility and equipment utilized for the program.
+Second, is to identify new technology and developments that should be used in the program, and third, to recommend equipment and software needs for the program.216

 Goal 2 of GCC's Goals and Initiatives is to "transform the campus into a facility conducive for learning and teaching with a genuine sense of family spirit and dialogue among employees who are committed to student access and student success."
-In line with this, Initiative 1 specifically aims to enhance and monitor the College's facilities master plan to keep pace with institutional growth projections and priorities.
-The process involves review and recommendation of facility and/or equipment improvements.
-Strategies to be employed are first, to review the facility and equipment utilized for the program, and second, to identify new technology and developments that should be used in the program, and third, to recommend equipment and software needs for the program.318
+In line with this, Initiative 1 specifically aims to enhance and monitor the College's facilities